wedddo/complainings/index.md

-A blog kind of thing where I vomit up complaints and technical info about what I'm working on.
+A website where I vomit up complaints and technical info about what I'm working on.
 Don't expect anything you read to be true or correct.